immutable/immutable-geth/README.md

 ## Run

-If you wish to join the P2P network, you must follow [these](https://docs.axelar.dev/validator/external-chains/immutable) instructions.
+If you wish to join the P2P network, please follow the instructions [here](https://docs.immutable.com/learn/platform/nodes/).

 ### Hardware Requirements